 ASK: Prostate Cancer Research at DoD - The Prostate Cancer Research Program (PCRP) at the Department of Defense (DoD) is the most impactful federally funded prostate cancer research program, employing a unique structure to set annual goals addressing gaps in understanding of the disease's diagnosis and treatment.
 This high-risk, high-reward translational approach, which differs from the National Institutes of Health (NIH) focus on basic research, has resulted in seven new treatments for advanced prostate cancer and one advanced diagnostic in the last decade.
-In recent years, there have been efforts in Congress, primarily driven by budget concerns, to eliminate this highly effective program.
-We urge Congress to support funding of \$120M for the PCRP and to recognize prostate cancer as a militarily relevant disease in the FY 2024 defense appropriations bill.
-We ask House members to please sign the Dunn-Bishop Dear Colleague letter to the House Appropriations Committee, and we ask Senate members to please sign the Menendez-Crapo Dear Colleague letter to the Senate Appropriations Committee supporting funding for the PCRP program.
+We urge Congress to support funding of \$120M for the PCRP and to recognize prostate cancer as a militarily relevant disease in the FY25 defense appropriations bill.
+We ask House members to please sign the Dunn-Bishop Dear Colleague letter to the House Appropriations Committee, and we ask Senate members to please sign the Bennet-Crapo Dear Colleague letter to the Senate Appropriations Committee supporting funding for the PCRP program.